 The JWP has been a resounding success, participating in global negotiations as a coherent, dedicated group with a strong voice in support of the important role cities play in sustainable development.
-The first phase of the JWP ended in 2016, and the second phase – which will focus on implementing the New Urban Agenda – will begin in 2017.
+The first phase of the JWP ended in 2016, and the second phase (Phase II) – which focused on implementing the New Urban Agenda – began in 2017.

 Phase 1 Results